sachindias/OctaCon/README.md

 Stringing these together and adding a "#" we can create a unique code for each colour.
 As white is FF for each scale, we get #<span style="color: red;">FF</span><span style="color: green;">FF</span><span style="color: blue;">FF</span>.
 4. Ignoring the "#", we can convert the hexadecimal number into octal.
-5. Follow steps 5 - 8 for TextaCon.
+5. Follow steps 5 - 8 from TextaCon above.